Abbey of Saint-Savin-en-Lavedan: History

 In 1080 the abbey was united to the Abbey of St. Victor, Marseille.

 In 1130 Bernard d'Arcizas and Centule II, Count of Bigorre, confronted the abbot and the inhabitants of the Val d'Azun over a burial.

 Queen Marguerite of Navarre (1492–1549) took refuge in the abbey from a flood.

 From the thirteenth century, the abbey still controlled the territory of seven villages.

 From the 16th century the abbey suffered due to the destruction associated with the French Wars of Religion and relaxed its discipline, although there were attempts to restore it in the 17th century by the monks of the Congregation of St. Maur.

 Only three monks remained living in the abbey in 1790.
 In the following year, the church and the monastic buildings were converted for the use of the parish.
 Part of the abbey was sold for a stone quarry and the chapter house became a stable.
 In 1854, a strong earthquake caused further destructions.
 Prosper Mérimée took charge of its restoration in 1855.

 Goods and tithes

 The House of Arcizac, or d'Arcizas from Arcizans-Dessus or Arcizans-Avant, played a key part in the enrichment of the abbey.

 In 1083 Raymond-Arnaud d'Arcizas and Raymond de Vieusac witnessed the gift of the tithes of Azos by Arnaud de Tors.

 In 1130 Pierre de Silhen and his sons gave the tithes of the church of Silhen to the abbey.

 In 1157 Arnaud d'Arcizas witnessed the gift made by Gailliarde d'Orout of lands in Uz to the abbey.

 Abbots

 The list of abbots begins in 945 with Eneco d'Ygnigue, or possibly with Bernard I d'Escors in 940.
-A list is given at Gallica, reproduced here.
+A list is given at Gallica.